-I first met Ian Brown (owner and MD of BIBD) in August 1999 when I was introduced to the senior members of staff at Fitzpatricks, the long established Glasgow firm of Patent and Trade Mark Attorneys.
+I first met Ian Brown (owner and MD of 2112 Business Development) in August 1999 when I was introduced to the senior members of staff at Fitzpatricks, a long established Glasgow based firm of Patent and Trade Mark Attorneys.
 Ian worked closely with me to produce the MBO plan using the strategic planning process known as “Journey Making”.
 The RBS and equity investors financed this plan and the MBO was completed on 5 May 2000.

 I believe that the process that Ian employs (and is a leading expert in) is the most robust planning tool I have come across in all my years of producing corporate plans and I have since worked with Ian on a number of other strategic interventions and business plans, all of which have been successfully financed.